Ankitatan/Flights/README.md

 ## 💼 Business Problem

 Flight prices vary significantly depending on airline, route, travel timing, duration, and number of stops.
-Similarly, passenger satisfaction depends on multiple service and travel-related factors.
+Passenger satisfaction is also influenced by multiple service and travel-related factors.

-This project uses historical data and machine learning to:
+SkyPredict AI uses historical data and machine learning to:

 * Estimate expected flight fares
+* Analyze historical flight patterns
+* Compare predicted fares with route-level historical averages
-* Identify factors associated with passenger satisfaction
+* Predict passenger satisfaction
-* Provide an interactive prediction interface
+* Provide interpretable prediction results through an interactive dashboard
 * Demonstrate how predictive analytics can support travel-related decision-making

 > **Important:** Flight fare predictions are estimates generated from historical data.
 They are not live airline prices, booking quotes, or real-time inventory.